 Operated by a Turkish family whose goal is to make your stay at Ottoman Cave Suites a memorable one, the hotel offers flowing rooms carved into the surrounding stone walls, decorated with traditional Turkish kilims, which are traditional woven tapestries made in countries that were ruled or influenced by the Ottoman Empire.
 The rooms feature in-floor heating, seating areas, fast Wi-Fi, and complimentary coffee and tea.
 Some of the rooms have spas, private balconies, and fireplaces, so check carefully before you book.

-The hotel provides a breakfast menu from which you can order traditional Turkish food, or a continental buffet if you’re not feeling particularly adventurous.
+This cave hotel in Cappadocia provides a breakfast menu from which you can order traditional Turkish food, or a continental buffet if you’re not feeling particularly adventurous.
 If you fancy a bit of exercise and exploration, put on your comfy shoes and head into town.
 Just listen for the chatter of the locals and follow your nose to one of the many quaint cafes in the area.

 The views are especially dramatic when viewed in the shadowy and fading light at sunset, preferably with a glass of wine in hand.
 Visitors specifically commented on the mystical rooms, helpful staff, and the stunning photo-ops from the rooftop terrace, especially with a sky full of hot air balloons in the distance.
 Ask the staff at the front desk when is the best time to catch the balloons, as it’s something you won’t want to miss; they’re often only present early in the morning.